amn31/ma-data-grid/README.md

 ```
 # How to use ?

-In the "pagination disabled" data are stored in memory and ma-data-grid can manage the most of things.

-## Use "pagination disabled"

-### Example of our data
+## Example of our data for following examples
 ```json
 [
  {